 The reason for the entry of the second broker into the transaction always should be examined closely.
 For example, if the original broker did not call the buyer for three weeks after a showing, the hearing panel might decide that he abandoned the buyer and paved the way for the entry of the second broker.
 If, on the other hand, the buyer looked at a home with the original broker and the next day wrote an offer through his cousin, the second broker, then the second broker may be seen to have intervened unnecessarily in the transaction.

-No. MLS rules state that listing brokers must specify the compensation being offered to cooperating MLS participants.
+No. According to MLS rules, listing brokers must specify the compensation being offered to cooperating MLS participants.
 These offers are unconditional unilateral offers.
-The unilateral offer becomes enforceable between the brokers when a seller and a buyer execute a purchase contract and the cooperating broker is the procuring case of that sale.
-No independent agreement between the listing broker and the cooperating broker is necessary or required in this type of unilateral contract.
+The unilateral offer becomes an enforceable agreement between the brokers when a seller and a buyer execute a purchase contract and the cooperating broker is the procuring cause of that sale.
+Although the brokers can mutually agree to modify the cooperating compensation, neither broker can unilaterally change the compensation as stated in the MLS.

 In addition, Standard of Practice 16-16 under Article 16 of the REALTOR® Code of Ethics states that a REALTOR® acting as a buyer's representative may not use the terms of an offer to attempt to modify the listing broker’s offer of compensation or make the submission of an offer contingent on the listing broker agreeing to modify the compensation.